hfolcot/attack-surface-management-portal/README.md

 Mobile responsiveness could be improved for the table, for example the number of columns could be reduced based on the screen width.
 Currently it is very squashed on a mobile screen.

+(The information below was generated automatically by the angular CLI)
 ----------------------------------------------------------------------------------------------------

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.1.0.